AuroraHosts/eBPF-Research/README.md

 # eBPF-Research
-###### Documenting eBPF under the context of AuroraHosts for learning and implementation purposes.
+###### Documenting eBPF in a tutorial-style format as I learned it myself.
+Note that this is quite old and only covers the basics (I still need to write about BPF Maps!).
+The setup instructions may also differ depending on your system.

 ## What is eBPF?
 First of all, eBPF stands for **e**xtended **B**erkeley **P**acket **F**ilter.
 Now onto a basic level, eBPF allows you to run code kernel-side.
-Typically programs are meant to be run in userspace, this is where 99% of programs run.
+Typically programs are meant to be run in userspace, this is where most programs run.
 Userspace programs then can interact with the machine via system calls to the kernel. eBPF programs on the other hand, run as part of the kernel.
 Because of this, they are much more restricted than userspace programs but are a lot more low level and much more efficient.

 eBPF programs must also pass a verifier check before they can begin execution, the [verifier](https://github.com/torvalds/linux/blob/9e9fb7655ed585da8f468e29221f0ba194a5f613/kernel/bpf/verifier.c) is a part of the kernel (it's about a 14000 line file) that makes sure eBPF programs are safe to run.
 It will commonly check for:
 * Unbounded loops/While true loops